qkzk/fm/development.md

   - [x] preview completion in another color
   - [x] use notify-send instead of a crate to lower binary size
   - [x] use ueberzug instead of ugly thumbnail.
 Requires ueberzug to be installed.
+  - [x] use second pane for preview, update auto
+    - [ ] BUG: second pane preview has wrong size

 - [ ] Version 0.1.50 : safety & memory usage